YangVincent/predict-elections/README.md

 The server uses node.js to route different queries to/from a `sqlite` database and various API calls.
 The front end is completed with vanilla JavaScript, HTML/CSS, and D3.js.

 ####Instructions
+You can visit this site through [the Heroku link](https://predict-elections.herokuapp.com) or by running the server locally.
+Due to Heroku's new free tier, it may take a few moments to fully wake up the dyno.

 In order to run site, run `npm install` on the needed modules, then `node index.js` to start up the server.
 The databases are stored in polls.db and census.db.
 These can be set up server side with `node createDB.js`, though with the `.db` files they are technically already set up.